 Congress charged the Appraisal Standards Board (ASB) to establish generally accepted appraisal standards.
 12 U.S.C. §3339.
 Pursuant to this authority, the ASB has promulgated the Uniform Standards of Professional Practice (USPAP).
-Historically, USPAP was issued every two years with a set effective date range, but in 2022, the ASB indicated future drafts would be promulgated without a set expiration date.
-The most updated version of USPAP is available at the above link.
+Historically, USPAP was issued every two years with a set effective date range.
+Starting January 1, 2024, USPAP will be promulgated without a set expiration date.
+The current version of USPAP is available at the above link.